woloski/nodeonazure-blog/articles/running-socket-io-on-windows-azure-web-and-worker-roles.markdown

 Date: Tue Jan 10 2012 15:49:01 GMT-0300
 Node: v0.6.6

-In this article, we are going to show you how to configure a Node.js + `socket.io` server using two ways Windows Azure provides to host your applications, Web and Worker roles.
+In this article, we are going to review how to configure a Node.js + [socket.io][] server both inside a web and a worker roles (if you are not familiar with what a web and worker role is, read the following [MSDN article](http://msdn.microsoft.com/en-us/library/gg432976.aspx)).

-Both approaches work with nearly the same code (with a minor tweak to disable Web Sockets in Web roles), which leads the decision on what to choose depending solely on your own requirements and needs.
+Both approaches work with nearly the same code (with a minor tweak to disable WebSockets in Web roles), which leads the decision on what to choose depending solely on your own requirements and needs.

-You start from the basic 'Hello World' template created by the [Windows Azure Powershell for Node.js cmdlets](https://www.windowsazure.com/en-us/develop/nodejs/) to develop both roles, with the proper modifications to send messages via `socket.io`.
-We have created a [client](https://github.com/woloski/nodeonazure-blog/blob/master/articles/running-socket-io-on-windows-azure-web-and-worker-roles/client.zip) application you can use to test that everything is in place; it simply opens a connection to the server (either a Web or a Worker role) and shows the messages it receives.
+You start from the basic 'Hello World' template created by the [Windows Azure Powershell for Node.js cmdlets](https://www.windowsazure.com/en-us/develop/nodejs/) to develop both roles, with the proper modifications to send messages via [socket.io][].
+We have created a [client](/running-socket-io-on-windows-azure-web-and-worker-roles/client.zip) application you can use to test that everything is in place; it simply opens a connection to the server (either a Web or a Worker role) and shows the messages it receives.

-## The Client code
+## Connecting to a socket.io server

-Below is the javascript code for the client.
-Note that it cleans the label that stores the message every time you click the button.
+Below is the javascript code for a very simple client.
+Notice that it is cleaning the label that stores the message every time you click the button.
 This way you can easily tell how much it takes the whole emit-receive flow to complete.
 Remember to specify the server URL and port.

 	<script type="text/javascript">